-Positive malperformance occurs where a party subject to a contractual relationship performs, but such performance is defective or incomplete.
-This may be due to a number of reasons such as complete performance being impossible due to natural disasters or a change in the law.
+Positive malperformance occurs when a party subject to a contractual relationship performs, but such performance is defective or incomplete.
+This may be due to several reasons such as complete performance being impossible due to natural disasters or a change in the law.
 Where a party performs, but such performance is incomplete, the receiving party may raise breach or rescission.

 In well drafted contracts such an instance as positive malperformance is accounted for.
-In order to do this, there should be a clause which allows for the cancellation of the contract where positive malperformance has occurred.
+To do this, there should be a clause which allows for the cancellation of the contract where positive malperformance has occurred.
 This is known as a rescission clause.
-A rescission clause allows for the creditor to give the debtor notice of intention to rescind should the breach not be corrected within a specified period of time.
+A rescission clause allows for the creditor to give the debtor notice of intention to rescind should the breach not be corrected within a specified period.
 However, it should be noted that despite the creditor having the right to rescind the contract, he/she may only do so once the relevant notice has been served upon the debtor and the specified period therein has expired.
 Should the debtor perform before the expiry of the set period, this may not allow for the creditor to cancel the contract.

 Saeedah Salie